Divided Dieudonn\'e crystals: Introduction

 \subsection{Outline of the proof}

-We will use a topology $\nameoftop$ on the category of $X$-schemes which is generated by the Zariski topology and infinite successions of extractions of $p$-th roots (Definition \ref{Def:top}).
 By $\nameoftop$-descent, Lemma \ref{Le:Int-sigma1} and Theorem \ref{Th:Int-FF} are reduced to the case where $X=\Spec R$ is affine and semiperfect in the sense that the Frobenius endomorphism of $R$ is surjective.
-Then $\OOO_X^{\cris}(X)=A_{\cris}(R)$ is the universal $p$-adic PD thickening of $R$, and Lemma \ref{Le:Int-sigma1} follows from the corresponding statement for $A_{\cris}$, which is proved in \cite{Scholze-Weinstein}.
+Then $\OOO_X^{\cris}(X)=A_{\cris}(R)$ is the universal \chang{$p$-complete} PD thickening of $R$, and Lemma \ref{Le:Int-sigma1} follows from the corresponding statement for $A_{\cris}$, which is proved in \cite{Scholze-Weinstein}.
 Moreover, divided Dieudonn\'e crystals over $X$ are equivalent to windows over the frame $\u A{}_{\cris}(R)$.
 Hence the results of \cite{Lau:Semiperfect} give the functor $\DDfun_X$ and prove the equivalence if $R$ is iso-balanced; this is a technical condition that implies $F$-nilpotence.
 The proof of the equivalence when $R$ is $F$-nilpotent uses similar methods, based on a deformation to the perfect case (Section \ref{Se:semiperfect}).